 The Division of REI provides consultations for the assessment and management of a broad range of reproductive health concerns including infertility and recurrent pregnancy loss, menopause and premature ovarian failure, polycystic ovary syndrome and hirsutism, hyperprolactinemia, amenorrhea and abnormal uterine bleeding, fibroids and endometriosis, and premenstrual syndrome (PMDD).
 Assisted reproductive technologies at this point include ovulation induction/ intrauterine insemination, donor in semination, and satellite IVF (in collaboration with the Ottawa Fertility Centre).

-Our Pediatric and Adolescent Gynecology (PAG) staff provide a full range of reproductive health services for children and adolescents including evaluation and management of: vulvovaginal disorders, pubertal disorders (precocious or delayed puberty), structural abnormalities (or masses) of the ovaries/uterus & vagina, pubertal, reproductive and menstrual challenges for teens with disabilities, PCOS, amenorrhea and other menstrual problems (including those seen in teens with inherited bleeding disorders).
+Our Pediatric and Adolescent Gynaecology (PAG) staff provide a full range of reproductive health services for children and adolescents including evaluation and management of: vulvovaginal disorders, pubertal disorders (precocious or delayed puberty), structural abnormalities (or masses) of the ovaries/uterus & vagina, pubertal, reproductive and menstrual challenges for teens with disabilities, PCOS, amenorrhea and other menstrual problems (including those seen in teens with inherited bleeding disorders).
 The PAG clinic provides education and practical strategies to assist teens in making healthy sexual choices including contraception and sexually transmitted infection (diagnosis and treatment, but more importantly, prevention).
 For teens who are pregnant, with the support of KGH, this team also runs a Multidisciplinary adolescent obstetrics clinic offering “one-stop shopping” to optimize maternal, fetal and newborn health for these young moms.

 A special needs contraception clinic offers advice and management of unusual and challenging contraceptive issues at all ages as well as enhanced access to contraceptive procedures such as IUD insertion and tubal occlusion.